Sumcheck-based delegation of quantum computing to rational server: Multi-rational-server delegated quantum computing with a constant reward gap

 \section{Multi-rational-server delegated quantum computing with a constant reward gap}

 In this section, we consider the reward gap.
-Although a large reward gap is desirable to incentivize the server to behave optimally, our sumcheck-based protocols have only exponentially small gaps.
-The existing rational delegated quantum computing protocols~\cite{MN18} have also only exponentially small gaps.
-It is open whether the constant (or the inverse of a polynomial) reward gap is possible.
+Although a large reward gap is, in practice, desirable to incentivize the server to behave optimally, our sumcheck-based protocols have only exponentially small gaps.
+The existing rational delegated quantum computing protocols~\cite{MN18} also have only exponentially small gaps.
+It is open as to whether a constant (or $1/n^{O(1)}$) reward gap is possible.
 However, in this subsection, we show that if non-communicating but entangled multiservers are allowed, we can construct a rational delegated quantum computing protocol with a constant reward gap for {\sf BQP} problems while keeping the first three conditions 1--3 in Sec.~\ref{I}.
 To this end, we utilize multiprover interactive proof systems for {\sf BQP}.
-Some multiprover interactive proof systems were proposed for {\sf BQP} where the computational ability of the honest provers is bounded by {\sf BQP} but that of the malicious provers is unbounded~\cite{FHM18,RUV13,GKW15,CGJV17,NV17,NV18,G19}\footnote{In this paper, we focus on multiprover interactive proof systems that consist of a constant number of provers.
+In some multiprover interactive proof systems proposed for {\sf BQP}, the computational ability of the honest provers is bounded by {\sf BQP} but that of the malicious provers is unbounded~\cite{FHM18,RUV13,GKW15,CGJV17,NV17,NV18,G19}\footnote{In this paper, we focus on multiprover interactive proof systems that consist of a constant number of provers.
 Some multiprover interactive proof systems~\cite{M16,HPF15} require polynomially many provers.}.
-Simply speaking, these multiprover interactive proof systems satisfy the following theorem: \begin{theorem}[\cite{FHM18,RUV13,M16,GKW15,HPF15,CGJV17,NV17,NV18,G19}] For any language $L\in${\sf BQP}, there exists {\red a} $poly(|x|)$-time classical verifier $V$ {\red interacting with} a constant number of non-communicating but entangled provers{\red,} such that {\red for inputs $x$,} \begin{enumerate} \item if $x\in L$, then there exists a $poly(|x|)$-time quantum provers' strategy such that $V$ accepts with probability at least $2/3$ \item if $x\notin L$, then for any (computationally-unbounded) provers' strategy, $V$ accepts with probability at most $1/3$. \end{enumerate} \end{theorem} {\red We denote the above interaction between $V$ and provers as $\pi_L$ for the language $L\in${\sf BQP}.}
+Simply speaking, these multiprover interactive proof systems satisfy the following theorem: \begin{theorem}[\cite{FHM18,RUV13,M16,GKW15,HPF15,CGJV17,NV17,NV18,G19}] For any language $L\in${\sf BQP}, there exists a $poly(|x|)$-time classical verifier $V$ interacting with a constant number of non-communicating but entangled provers, such that for inputs $x$, \begin{enumerate} \item if $x\in L$, then there exists a $poly(|x|)$-time quantum provers' strategy in which $V$ accepts with probability at least $2/3$ \item if $x\notin L$, then for any (computationally-unbounded) provers' strategy, $V$ accepts with probability at most $1/3$. \end{enumerate} Here, $|x|$ denotes the size (i.e., the bit length) of $x$. \end{theorem} We denote the above interaction between $V$ and provers as $\pi_L$ for the language $L\in${\sf BQP}.